What Is Methadone?

 Few detox options for methadone exist in community rehabilitation settings, normally.

-As methadone withdrawal can be uncomfortable as well as dangerous, seeking private methadone detox and rehabilitation is a positive option, cost permitting.
+As methadone withdrawal can be uncomfortable as well as dangerous, seeking private methadone detoxing and rehabilitation is a positive option, cost permitting.

-Due to our distinct market position, Abbeycare Scotland offer a unique methadone detox program, unavailable elsewhere.
+Due to our distinct market position, Abbeycare Scotland offer a unique methadone detoxification program, unavailable elsewhere.

-Many clinics and detox providers use Clonidine or other symptom management medications only.
+Many clinics and detox providers use Clonidine or other symptom management medications only for methadone detoxification treatment.

 Others use methadone itself to taper detox very slowly over time.